 1: Introduction 2: The value of noncognitive skills and production patterns 3: A literature review of influencing factors of noncognitive skills 4: The concept and measurement of noncognitive skills and a survey in China 5: Identifying factors related to noncognitive skills with BMA estimation

-Jinyan Zhou is an associate professor at Beijing Normal University.
-She received her PhD from the Chinese University of Hong Kong and has authored one book and more than 55 articles in the field of economic of education.
+Jinyan Zhou is an associate professor at the faculty of education of Beijing Normal University.
+She received her PhD from the Chinese University of Hong Kong and has authored one book and more than 55 articles in the field of economics of education.